MelodyNwaonusuru/Hospital_Project/README.md

 **Key Findings**

-1. Revenue grew steadily from Q1 2021 ($20.65K) to a peak of $44.36K in Q4 2022, reflecting strong operational growth over nearly two years before a sharp and sustained decline through 2023.
-2. Total profit followed the same trajectory, peaking at $13.69K in Q4 2022 before falling to its lowest point of $2.72K in Q3 2023, representing a significant erosion of profitability that demands strategic attention.
+1. Revenue fell by approximately 80% from the 2022 peak to Q3 2023, indicating a significant decline in performance.
+The persistence of this drop suggests potential changes in patient volume, payer mix, or service delivery that require further investigation.

+2. Profit fell by approximately 80% from Q4 2022 to Q3 2023, broadly mirroring the decline in revenue.
+This may suggest limited cost flexibility, though confirmation would require a breakdown of fixed and variable costs.

 3. Expenses peaked alongside revenue at Q4 2022 ($30.67K) and declined sharply through 2023, suggesting that reduced patient activity rather than improved cost efficiency is the primary driver of the expense reduction.

-4. Profit margin spiked unusually to 38.97% in Q1 2023 before collapsing back to 30.56% by Q3 2023, indicating financial instability likely driven by irregular patient volumes or one-off procedural revenues during that period.
-5. The consistent decline across revenue, profit, and expenses from Q1 2023 through Q3 2023 points to a broader operational slowdown that requires urgent investigation into patient retention, referral volumes, and service utilization across all states.
+4. In 2021–2022, it showed strong growth (+115% revenue), suggesting the model works at scale.
+The rise from $20.65K (Q1 2021) to $44.36K (Q3 2022) validates the underlying business model and physician mix.
+The hospital can recover if the 2023 volume decline is reversed — indicating the priority should be demand recovery, not cost-cutting.

 <img width="1152" height="716" alt="WhatsApp Image 2026-05-06 at 11 35 01 (1)" src="https://github.com/user-attachments/assets/21e98076-0753-45ce-abbf-e6900242dc82" />

 **Recommendations**

-1. The hospital should urgently investigate the sharp revenue and profit decline from Q1 2023 through Q3 2023, developing a comprehensive recovery strategy focused on patient retention, referral partnerships, and service expansion to reverse the downward performance trend.
-2. Dermatology, Cardiology, and Neurology should receive increased investment in staffing, equipment, and resources as the hospital's three highest revenue-generating specialties, to further maximize their financial contribution and strengthen overall hospital performance.
-3. A structured performance development programme should be introduced for underperforming doctors, particularly those recording 0% or low year-on-year revenue growth, with a mentorship initiative pairing them with top performers such as Ava Adams and Liam Turner.
-4. The hospital should design targeted healthcare packages and preventive care programmes for patients in their 30s, who represent the largest and most profitable demographic, while developing outreach programmes for patients in their 50s to increase their service utilization.
-5. General Medicine and Dentistry, which record the lowest profit margins across all procedure categories, should undergo a thorough cost and pricing review to identify inefficiencies and improve their financial contribution to overall hospital performance.
-6. A quarterly performance monitoring framework should be established to track revenue, profit, expenses, and patient volumes in real time, enabling hospital leadership to detect early warning signs of decline and respond proactively before performance deteriorates.
+1. Launch an emergency demand recovery programme:
+Revenue fell 80% from the 2022 peak to Q3 2023.
+The cost base tracks revenue — meaning the model is fundamentally sound.
+The crisis is demand, not operations.
+Prioritize immediate outreach: re-engage lapsed patients, launch GP referral partnerships, and activate digital appointment campaigns targeting the 30–40s demographic.

+2. Retain and protect top-earning physicians immediately: Ava Adams alone generates $24.75K — 9% of total revenue.
+The top 5 doctors account for a disproportionate share of profit.
+A single departure creates an immediate double-digit revenue hole.
+Implement contractual retention incentives, performance bonuses, and structured succession plans for the top 10 earners now.

+3. Scale dermatology and radiology, the two revenue engines: Dermatology ($38.6K revenue, $12.12K profit) and Radiology ($36.55K, $17K combined), consistently lead every performance view.
+Both are scalable with a low marginal cost per additional case.
+Add subspecialties (Mohs surgery, cosmetic derm, MRI-guided procedures) and extend operating hours to increase throughput without a proportional cost increment.

+4. Add women's health and chronic disease services for 40–60+ patients:47 male vs 39 female patients reveals an underserved women's health gap.
+The 50s age group generates the lowest average revenue ($1,064), and the 60+ segment is virtually absent, the highest-utilization demographic in healthcare.
+Adding OB/GYN, breast imaging, endocrinology, and chronic disease management would open two large untapped revenue streams simultaneously.

+5. Invest in fast-growth doctors before competitors poach them: Elijah Mitchell (90.47% YoY), Olivia Anderson (66.85%), and John Doe (50%) are on steep productivity growth curves, building patient panels and referral networks rapidly.
+These doctors are most vulnerable to better offers elsewhere.
+Assign dedicated admin support, upgrade their facilities, and lock in multi-year contracts now while their loyalty is still forming.

+6. Build a VIP patient programme for top-profit patients: The top 5 patients (Harper Young, Ethan Lopez, et al.) generate ~22% of profit from just 5.8% of the patient base.
+These high-value patients have premium insurance, complex multi-service needs, and strong follow-up rates.
+A dedicated care coordinator, priority scheduling, annual health reviews, and proactive specialist referrals would significantly improve retention and lifetime value.
-7. The hospital should introduce loyalty and referral programmes targeting high-value patients such as Harper Young and Ethan Lopez to incentivize satisfied patients to recommend Lifeline Hospital, driving new patient acquisition across all operational states.
+9. The hospital should introduce loyalty and referral programmes targeting high-value patients such as Harper Young and Ethan Lopez to incentivize satisfied patients to recommend Lifeline Hospital, driving new patient acquisition across all operational states.
-8. Gender-specific health programmes and campaigns should be introduced to attract more male patients, who currently represent the smaller patient group, to close the volume gap and unlock additional revenue opportunities for the hospital.
+10. Gender-specific health programmes and campaigns should be introduced to attract more male patients, who currently represent the smaller patient group, to close the volume gap and unlock additional revenue opportunities for the hospital.
-9. The hospital should expand operational capacity in California and New York, which lead in revenue generation, while simultaneously investing in marketing and outreach efforts in underperforming states to drive patient volume and overall revenue growth.
+11. The hospital should expand operational capacity in California and New York, which lead in revenue generation, while simultaneously investing in marketing and outreach efforts in underperforming states to drive patient volume and overall revenue growth.
-10. Lifeline Hospital should diversify its procedure offerings by introducing new categories in high-demand medical fields, reducing dependence on existing procedures, and attracting a broader patient demographic to achieve more stable and sustainable long-term financial performance.
+12. Lifeline Hospital should diversify its procedure offerings by introducing new categories in high-demand medical fields, reducing dependence on existing procedures, and attracting a broader patient demographic to achieve more stable and sustainable long-term financial performance.

 **Tools Used Tool Purpose**